 John Johnson at the Georgia Agrirama recounts how important agriculture is to Georgia.
 At one time most Georgians lived on farms.
 In the early 1900s when compulsory school attendance was first required by law, families still needed children to help with the necessary farm work in the spring.
 School calendars were set to accommodate that need.
 Students and farmworkers demonstrate the challenges of farm life during turn of the century Georgia.

 Robert Herman, Executive Director of the Morton Theatre, comments on the life and legacy of Monroe Bowers "Pink" Morton, who built the Morton Theater in 1910, served as a postmaster, published two newspapers and owned 30 buildings in the Athens area.
 The center of Morton's empire was the Morton Building, which became the center of African-American business and entertainment in Athens at the turn of the century.

 Raised to be a lady of leisure and high society, Juliette Gordon Low's life changed entirely when she was seeking a new direction for herself after her marriage dissolved.
 In London, she met the founder of England's Girl Guides.
 The patrols she started for the girls of Savannah became the Girl Scouts eventually enlisting the First Ladies of the United States as honorary presidents of the organization.

-A racist governor, sensationalized headlines and Jim Crow laws sparked rage in a mob of white men who randomly beat and killed black men in Atlanta.
-Historian Cliff Kuhn and Carole Merritt, director of Herndon Home, examine the causes and consequences of the Race Riot of 1906.
+A racist governor, sensationalized headlines, and Jim Crow laws sparked rage in a mob of White men who randomly beat and killed Black men in Atlanta.
+Historian Cliff Kuhn and Carole Merritt, director of Herndon Home, examine the causes and consequences of the Atlanta Race Massacre of 1906.